 Safety - Learn what will keep you and your family safe.
 How to clean, maintain, and store your firearm, plus common firearm malfunctions and how to fix them.

-Range time is an hour long covers the following:
+Range time is 1.5 hours and covers the following:

 Deciding what is right for you - You’ll have range time and opportunity to handle and fire various types of firearms and get your questions answered.
 This includes rifle, shotgun, revolver, and semi-automatic handgun (5 rounds for each firearm provided).